 Four months ago I self-diagnosed myself via Dr. Google with peri-menopause.
-I’m only 36 years old, so naturally I panicked a bit when I read “menopause.”
+I’m only 36 years old, so naturally, I panicked a bit when I read “menopause.”

 Then she asked me if I have ever taken maca.
 Her timing was absolutely perfect – I had JUST started making a green maca smoothie each morning for breakfast!

 We had a good heart-to-heart, and in the end came to a conclusion: I likely wasn’t suffering through peri-menopause.
-Instead, the symptoms I was experiencing – poor sleep quality, night sweats, severe mood swings, muscle spasms, poor concentration and forgetfulness – were probably because of stress.
+Instead, the symptoms I was experiencing –

 Since it took over a year for my body to get to this high level of stress, I knew it wouldn’t go away overnight.
 I began including a few small steps though that would help me towards getting myself de-stress: